 - Temperature.
 Increase the temperature of the room/s in question - Heat.

 An electric fan heater directed at the film is a great dry out method.
-Just sit it a few meters away and let the hot air blow over the whole window - Wind.
-A normal fan will encourage air movement (wind) across the film, this is called convective drying - Humidity.
+Just sit it a few meters away and let the hot air blow over the whole window

+🖸 Wind.

+A normal fan will encourage air movement across the film, known as convective drying

+Humidity.

 A dehumidifier will make the air significantly dryer, increasing the air's ability to accept moisture from the film